 Building a Genre

-This game is the basis for Brøderbund’s 1983 computer game Apple Panic, and paves the way for hundreds of other platform titles, including powerhouse arcade game Donkey Kong by Nintendo, as well as about a million console games.
+The game fabricates a framework for Brøderbund’s 1983 computer game Apple Panic, and paves the way for hundreds of other platform titles, including powerhouse arcade game Donkey Kong by Nintendo, as well as about a million console games.
 Being a 2nd tier arcade game, Space Panic is naturally pursued for addition to Coleco’s large stable of arcade adaptations for its ColecoVision home console, resulting in a very faithful translation to the system.
 Universal themselves are prolific game producers until disbanding in 1985, and probably their biggest games involve the Mr. Do franchise, starting in 1982 with the original Mr. Do!.
-Stretching across five games, including Mr. Do’s Castle (Asian title: Mr. Do Vs. the Unicorns) and Mr. Do’s Wild Ride, the series builds considerably on the pioneering Space Panic, and is generally considered to contain some of the most diabolical gameplay ever constructed.
+Stretching across five games, including Mr. Do’s Castle (Asian title: Mr. Do Vs. the Unicorns) and Mr. Do’s Wild Ride, the series improves considerably on the pioneering Space Panic, and is generally considered to contain some of the most diabolical gameplay ever constructed.

 Electronic Games, “The Video and Computer Games Scale the Heights!”, pg.
 49 – 50, Jan.
 1983